bruceblink/sendmer/README.md

 On completion, it will delete the temp directory.

-All temp directories start with `.sendme-`.
+All temp directories start with `.sendmer-`.